1974 Formula One season

+Clay Regazzoni, driving for Ferrari, finished the season in second, three points behind Fittipaldi.

+Jody Scheckter (pictured in 1976) finished third, driving for Tyrrell-Ford.

 The 1974 Formula One season was the 28th season of FIA Formula One motor racing.
 It featured the 1974 World Championship of F1 Drivers and the 1974 International Cup for F1 Manufacturers, contested concurrently over a fifteen-race series which commenced on 13 January and ended on 6 October.
 The season also included three non-championship races.

 Defending champion Jackie Stewart did not drive in 1974, having announced his retirement at the end of the previous season.
-Emerson Fittipaldi (McLaren) and Clay Regazzoni (Ferrari) went into the last race of the championship with equal number of points, but Regazzoni dropped down the field with handling problems and Fittipaldi's fourth place gave him his second championship.
-This was also the first title for McLaren and the first of many titles for a team sponsored by the Marlboro cigarette brand.
+For the first time since 1968, the battle for the Drivers' Championship went down to the very last race; Emerson Fittipaldi (McLaren) and Clay Regazzoni (Ferrari) began the race weekend at Watkins Glen with an equal number of points, but Regazzoni dropped down the field with handling problems and Fittipaldi's fourth place gave him his second championship.
+South African Jody Scheckter finished third for Tyrrell Racing after having an outside chance of also becoming champion.
+Fittipaldi's triumph with the British manufacturer wrought many firsts for Formula One and served as a precursor to what was to come; it was the first title for the McLaren team and the first of many titles for a team sponsored by the Marlboro cigarette brand.

 Two F1 drivers died over the course of the season: Peter Revson during practice for the South African Grand Prix and Helmut Koinigg during the United States Grand Prix.